QIWI-API/payments-docs/payments_en.html.md

 3. Compare the notification signature with the result of step 2.
 If there is no difference, the validation is successful.

-## PAYMENT, CAPTURE, REFUND Notification Types
+## PAYMENT, CAPTURE, REFUND Notification Format

-`PAYMENT`, `CAPTURE`, `REFUND` notifications are sending on events of payment operation, payment confirmation, and refund for payment, accordingly.
 Notification type is specified in `type` parameter.

 <ul class="nestedList header">
     <li><h3>HEADERS</h3>